dictyBase/html-to-draftjs/README.md

 node index -h
 ```

-The script has been setup to execute with the 'convert' command.
+The script has been setup to execute with the 'html-to-draft' command.
 A suggestion for using this package after it has been downloaded into a project is to setup a script in your package.json file:

 ```
 "scripts": {